 The pitch and tone of a particular bell depend on its waist shape.
 It is responsible for creating a bell-like sound.

 The bell’s lip is the sound bow.
-You can probably spot the corner where the bell’s waist ends and the sound bow starts if you follow your gaze down the bell’s curve.
-This area affects how the bell sounds when struck because it is typically thicker than the rest of the bell.
+You can spot the corner where the bell’s waist ends and the sound bow starts if you follow your gaze down the bell’s curve.
+This area affects how the bell sounds when struck because it is typically thicker than the rest.

 The bell’s lip is the area on which the clapper lands when it rings.
 The bell’s lip is frequently smooth to the touch because it is the area that people grasp if they want to stop the bell from ringing.